- Corporate Franchise Tax

 Businesses without workers' compensation coverage face unlimited liability if an employee is injured and can prove in court that the employer was negligent in any way.
 Texas employers who do not carry workers' compensation insurance coverage are required to report their non-coverage status to their employees and to the DWC, as well as report work-related injuries and occupational diseases to the DWC.

-An insurance carriers may choose to base its rates on (1) the Texas workers' compensation classification relativities (relativities) established by the Commissioner of Insurance; (2) its own independent company-specific relativities filed by the company; or (3) loss costs filed by the National Council on Compensation Insurance.
+An insurance carriers may choose to base its rates on its own independent company-specific relativities filed by the company or loss costs filed by the National Council on Compensation Insurance.
 Thus, rates and rating plans varying from one insurance carrier to another.
 It is now to an employer's benefit to shop around for the most affordable coverage.
 The TDI publishes basis of rate tables which set out the relativities by classification which are the base rates for a majority of insurance carriers.
 This will assist employers in comparison shopping for workers' compensation and employers' liability insurance in Texas

 The insurance company assigns policyholders to one or more classifications based on the policyholder’s type of business.
 The company then determines the employer’s payroll for each classification.
 The total payroll for each classification is multiplied by the company’s rate for that classification (rate per $100 payroll).
 The employer’s premium is the sum of the premiums for the individual classifications, plus fees and credits.